scarlettmparker/Accessibility-Toolbar/README.md

 # Usage
 The toolbar will display at the bottom of every web page in a fixed position, all current functionality is listed below.

+## Play
+The purple button with the alt-text `Play` can be pressed to enable Text-To-Speech (TTS) functionality across the webpage.
+Clicking on `Start TTS` will allow you to read text as you select it, dynamically updating as you select text, while `Read Selected` reads out what you currently have selected on the page.
+This works across languages.

 ## Text Modification
 The blue button with the alt-text `Text` can be pressed to enable text modification across the webpage.
 This feature modifies Font Face, Font Colour (both of which can be reset), Font Size, Line Height and Character Spacing.<br>